-The company is committed to protecting all of our employees from unwarranted intrusions into personal privacy.
+Akima Data Management is committed to protecting all of our employees from unwarranted intrusions into personal privacy.
 Employees must respect each other's privacy consistent with applicable laws such as the Privacy Act.

-All employees must comply with applicable local, state, federal, and international privacy laws, rules, or regulations, including contractual requirements applicable to personally identifiable information or protected health information.
+All employees must comply with applicable local, state, federal and international privacy laws, rules, or regulations, including contractual requirements applicable to personally identifiable information or protected health information.
 Compliance includes adherence to standards and policies related to terms of use, access, transmission, or storage of such information.

-If you have questions about your obligations, contact your company legal counsel or human resources manager (HRM).
+If you have questions about your obligations, contact your Company Legal Counsel or Human Resources Business Partner.